Jackhammer: Hydraulic

 A hydraulic breaker may be fitted to heavy equipment such as an excavator or backhoe, and is widely used for roadwork, quarrying, construction sitework, and general demolition.
 These larger machine mounted breakers are known as rig mounted, or machine mounted breakers.
 Such tools can be used horizontally, as they do not require the assist of gravity to do their work.
 They typically use a hydraulic motor driving a sealed pneumatic hammer system, as a hydraulically activated hammer would both develop a low strike speed and potentially transfer unacceptable shock loads to the pump system.
 Contrast this with a steam, mechanical, or hydraulically driven pile driver.

 Advances in technology have allowed for portable hydraulic breakers.
 The jackhammer is connected with hydraulic hoses to a portable hydraulic powerpack: either a petrol or diesel engine driving a hydraulic pump; or a mini-excavator or skid-steer via a power take-off driveshaft to the machine's hydraulic system.
 Hydraulic power sources are more efficient than air compressors, making the kit smaller, cheaper or more powerful than a comparable pneumatic version.

-Pneumatic or hydraulic tools are particularly likely to be used in underground mines where there is an explosion risk (such as with coal), since they do not required high-voltage electricity to work, eliminating much of the danger of spark-induced detonation.
+Pneumatic or hydraulic tools are particularly likely to be used in underground mines where there is an explosion risk (such as with coal), since they do not require high-voltage electricity to work, eliminating much of the danger of spark-induced detonation.